-Mom is getting a little irritated, “Carl, you have avoided acknowledging or denying it.
-It has been you getting into my stuff and you haven't denied it nor that you would enjoy the opportunity of trying on a prom dress.”
+Mom is getting a little irritated, “Carl, you have avoided acknowledging or just saying no, you don't want to.
+It has been you getting into my stuff and you haven't denied it.
+Nor that you would enjoy the opportunity of trying on a prom dress.”

 “I hate to burst your bubble young man” Lavonne shared.
 “If it were the opportunity to wear it I think even that could be arranged.”

 Lavonne says, “I am not saying you are gay.
 I possibly know a young man who would possibly be willing to take you to his prom.
 It would be at a different school from yours and I don’t think anyone would see anything but a girl anyway.”

 Mom shared with the saleswoman, “We need to get going but we might see you later if we’re interested.”

 “If you are interested, I would ask if at all possible that he could have a bit more of a feminine top and jeans.”

 Mom asks, “Would we need a bra or anything since we would only be trying it on?”

 Lavonne shared “No, Only if he were to be buying one, Then he’d need to be properly fitted with the right one.
 Though some panties might help.”